epoikos-project/simulation/messages/README.md

         return f"simulation.{self.simulation_id}.agent.{self.id}.created"
 ```

 This message class inherits from `MessageBase`, which is a base class for all messages and must override the `get_channel_name` method to return the channel name for the message.
-It further specifies base attributes like `ìd` and `simulation_id` that are common to all messages.
+It further specifies base attributes like `id` and `simulation_id` that are common to all messages.

 ## Publishing Messages